13 October 2012 § Leave a Comment

 Today in travel advice: the care and feeding of electronics.

-You almost certainly don’t need to bring:
+You don’t need to bring:

 - A mobile phone equipped for international data roaming.
-This is just about the most ruinously expensive thing a traveler can do, and with the proliferation of domestic data networks (and internet cafes) in many developing countries there’s no reason to use international data.
+This is the most ruinously expensive thing a traveler can do, and with the proliferation of domestic data networks (and internet cafes) in many developing countries there’s no reason to use international data.
 The BlackBerry and iPhone support sites have information about turning off data roaming.

 - A voltage converter.
 Generally speaking, any piece of electronic equipment that’s capable of computing of some sort (from a phone to a camera to a laptop) will have a voltage converter build into its charger.
 However, if you’re using something simple like a hair dryer, a converter will be in order.